Rotations and Electives

 On the general inpatient medicine rotation, the residents are responsible for the inpatient management of all the general medical patients admitted to Kosair Children's Hospital.
 They will manage common pediatric illnesses such as bronchiolitis, status asthmaticus, gastroenteritis and dehydration, and cellulitis as well as patients with more complicated medical problems and subspeciatly patients.
 We practice family-centered care that is managed by four different teams of residents.

-On this rotation, residents take new admissions every fourth day, their “admitting team” day.
-While on the admitting team, residents have significant autonomy while managing new admissions and cross-cover issues.
-The residents rotate on the general inpatient ward day team over 7 months during their pediatric residency -- 3 months during intern year and 2 months in a supervisory role during both the 2nd and 3rd years of residency.
-Residents also rotate on the general inpatient ward night team over 2 months during their pediatric residency – 1 month during their intern year and 1 month during their second year.
+On this rotation, residents work a longer shift every fourth day, admitting all new patients between the hours of 3pm and 8pm.
+While admitting patients on their long day, residents have significant autonomy while managing new admissions and cross-cover issues.
+Residents rotate on the general inpatient ward day team for seven months during their pediatric residency -- 3 months during intern year and 2 months in a supervisory role during each of the 2nd and 3rd years of residency.
+Residents also rotate on the general inpatient ward night team for two months during their pediatric residency – 1 month during their intern year, two weeks during their second year and two weeks during their third year.

-The Division of Pediatric Hematology/Oncology follows approximately 550 children in the clinic with approximately 6,500 outpatient visits per year.
-The inpatient Hematology/Oncology service has an average census of 10-12 patients.
+The Division of Pediatric Hematology/Oncology consists of 10 faculty members and follows approximately 650 children in the clinic with approximately 6,500 outpatient visits per year.
+The inpatient Hematology/Oncology service has an average census of 14-16 patients.
 During the training period, the resident cares for the most common hematology/oncology problems seen in pediatrics as well as some of the rarer ones.
 The rotation includes didactic training and practical experience in the examination of bone marrow preparations and peripheral smears along with other laboratory skills.
-Comprehensive centers for Sickle Cell Disease and Hemophilia are conducted in our clinic.
+Comprehensive centers for Sickle Cell Disease, Hemophilia, bleeding disorders and others are conducted in our clinic.

 The division is an active member of Children's Oncology Group.
-A pediatric hematology/oncology seminar is held weekly, and current research is being conducted in bone marrow cryopreservation and platelet function.
+A pediatric hematology/oncology seminar is held weekly, and current research is being conducted in multiple areas including bone marrow transplantation and neuro-oncology.

 All residents complete a one month rotation where they care for healthy newborns.
 In the morning, residents see newborns at University of Louisville Hospital Newborn Nursery.
 In the afternoons, residents see newborns in our university-affiliated clinics at their first newborn outpatient visits.
 Residents become competent in the normal newborn exam as well as in the daily communication with the parents of these infants.
 They also learn about common newborn conditions including hyperbilirubinemia, hypoglycemia, perinatal infections and also complete a breastfeeding curriculum.